smarkets/smk_python_sdk/README.md

 ## Thread Safety

-It is not safe to share `smarkets.client.Smarkets` or `smarkets.session.Session` objects between threads.
+It is not safe to share `smarkets.clients.Smarkets` or `smarkets.sessions.Session` objects between threads.
 Only a single thread should call the `Smarkets.flush()` method (or others which trigger a send) at a time.
 Similarly, a single thread should call `Smarkets.read()` at a time.
 See the `ThreadingTestCase` in `tests/threading_tests.py` for an example on appropriate multi-threaded usage.